Water safety for young children

-Drowning is the second most common cause of death for children under 5 years of age.
+Drowning is the second most common cause of death for children under 5 years of age in Canada.
 Children can drown in as little as 2.5 cm (1 inch) of water.

 Take the following essential precautions to help protect your children:

-Babies who cannot sit without support and are too young to wear a portable flotation device (PFD) should be held by an adult at all times.
+- Babies who can’t sit without support and are too young to wear a portable flotation device (PFD) should be held by an adult at all times.

 Should I use a life jacket or a personal flotation device (PFD) for my child?

 Life jackets are different from PFDs.
 A life jacket can turn the person over from face-down to face-up.
 A PFD will keep a person floating, but not necessarily face-up.
 It is lighter and less bulky than a lifejacket.
 PFDs also keep people warmer in the water because the foam in the vest is spread more evenly around the body.